JeremyRand/namecoin.org/docs/tor-resolution/index.md

 }
 ~~~

+If you're using Tor Browser Bundle, or are otherwise using a non-default Tor control port, you'll need to update the control port in `poc.py` as per the TorNS documentation.

 ## Running it

 Make sure that the name lookup client, ncdns, and Tor are running.
 Then, run `python poc.py` in the TorNS directory.
 It should automatically configure Tor to use Namecoin for any domain name lookups that end in `.bit` or `.bit.onion`.